ColdBox/ColdBox-Hero-To-SuperHero/steps/step-7.md

 ## Routing

 Open the `v1` module's router: [`modules_app/api/modules_app/v1/config/Router.cfc`](../src/modules_app/api/modules_app/v1/config/Router.cfc) and verify all the pre-generated routes.
-As before we don't have to do anything now, but verify all of our routing in the route visualizer module: http://127.0.0.1:42518/route-visualizer
+As before we don't have to do anything now, but verify all of our routing in the route visualizer module: http: //127.0.0.1:42518/route-visualizer

 ## Event Handler

 Open the [`Auth.cfc`](../src/modules_app/api/modules_app/v1/handlers/Auth.cfc) in our `v1` module and review the `login() and logout()` actions.
 The one we will modify is the `login()` as we need to return the authenticated user back in the data packet.
 To do this, we will use the `cbSecure()` mixin provided by the `cbsecurity` module.
 This returns an instance of the `CBSecurity` model.

-You can find all of it's methods here: https://s3.amazonaws.com/apidocs.ortussolutions.com/coldbox-modules/cbsecurity/3.5.0/models/CBSecurity.html
+However, please note that you have two mixins available to you:

+- `jwtAuth()` which is a facade to the `JwtService` and provides you with all the jwt methods
+  - https: //apidocs.ortussolutions.com/coldbox-modules/cbsecurity/3.5.0/models/jwt/JwtService.html
+  - https: //coldbox-security.ortusbooks.com/jwt/jwt-validator
+- `cbSecure()` which is a facade to the `CBSecurity` model and provides you with all the security methods
+  - https: //apidocs.ortussolutions.com/coldbox-modules/cbsecurity/3.5.0/models/CBSecurity.html
+  - https: //coldbox-security.ortusbooks.com/usage/cbsecurity-model

+> Technically you can use either the JwtService or the CBSecurity service, but we are just showcasing you have options here.

 ```java
 function login( event, rc, prc ){